-Introduction: In this article, as we head into the Memorial Day weekend, Gena writes about how her family honors the veterans buried at Riverside National Cemetery in Southern California.
+Introduction: In this article, as we head into the Memorial Day weekend, Gena Philibert-Ortega writes about how her family honors the veterans buried at Riverside National Cemetery in Southern California.
 Gena is a genealogist and author of the book “From the Family Kitchen.”

 On Monday, Americans will pause to remember those who have died while serving their country.
 Memorial Day, originally known as Decoration Day, was first officially celebrated on 30 May 1868 at Arlington National Cemetery.
 Up until the time of World War I, the day was meant to honor those who served in the Civil War.
 Succeeding wars have given Americans many more lives to honor.